How Does Bankruptcy Affect Your Home in Connecticut?

 Allows you to repay missed payments over 3–5 years

-Requirement: You must have steady income to cover:
+Requirement: You must have a steady income to cover:

 Current mortgage payments